-The Master of Applied Linguistics and Exegesis trains you in the techniques of applied linguistics and interpretation of biblical texts for effective cross-cultural communication and ministry.
+The Master of Arts in Linguistics and Translation trains you in the techniques of applied linguistics and interpretation of biblical texts for effective cross-cultural communication and ministry.
 This unique degree is offered through ACTS Seminaries in partnership with the Canada Institute of Linguistics (CanIL), located right next-door on campus.
 ACTS provides the exegetical training in biblical interpretation and theology, and CanIL offers the linguistics courses.

 Be prepared to produce scientific descriptions of languages and cultures, literature and materials for literacy instruction, and translations of the Bible in the more than 1500 languages that still do not have access to Scripture.
 Learn from faculty who have extensive field experience in applied linguistics, computer applications, literacy, community development and Bible translation in languages around the world.